 Following our groundbreaking 2011 report on ‘Animals containing human material’, we continue to monitor developments in this field of research.
 In February 2016, the Home Office published new guidance on the use of human material in animals as a direct result of the recommendations of this report.

 In October 2019, the Academy published a report on a two-day scientific meeting to explore key areas of neurodevelopmental research.
 The report discusses the importance of animal models for studying neurodevelopment, and the ways their utility can be further enhanced.

-Signing a pan-European statement opposing the ‘Stop Vivisection’ European Citizens’ Initiative, which calls on the European Commission to repeal current regulation around the protection of animals used in research and to ban animal research completely.
+- In 2015, the Academy signed a pan-European statement opposing the ‘Stop Vivisection’ European Citizens’ Initiative, which calls on the European Commission to repeal current regulation around the protection of animals used in research and to ban animal research completely.

 - In 2017 the Academy President responded to the publication of European Commission's review of the European Directive 2010/63 on the protection of animals used for scientific purposes.